CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 - industrializable
 - geometrically programmable

 TS’s geometric approach also avoids the scaling instabilities seen in both symbolic and latent systems.
 Symbolic AI collapses under rule explosion; LLMs degrade under distribution shift and require exponential compute to maintain coherence.
-TS’s category-centric geometry keeps cognitive growth bounded, deterministic, and stable.
-This aligns with the broader RSL/ISL/WDAS principles: stability emerges from regulated relational structure, not from brute-force enumeration.
+TS’s category‑centric geometry keeps cognitive growth bounded, deterministic, and stable.

+This aligns with the broader RSL/ISL/WDAS principles:
+stability emerges from regulated relational structure, not from brute‑force enumeration.

 This is the geometry of meaning.

----